Aboriginal and Torres Strait Islander community

 We have delivered two RAPs since 2015.
 Through our RAPs we have:

-For more information about the national reconciliation framework visit the Reconciliation Australia website.
+For more information about the national reconciliation framework visit Reconciliation Australia.

 There are a number of significant dates and events for Aboriginal and Torres Strait Islander peoples.
 These dates present opportunities for learning about our shared history and progressing reconciliation.
 These include:

-Anniversary of Apology in 2008 for the laws and policies of successive parliaments and governments that inflicted grief, suffering and losses on Australia’s First Nations peoples.
+Anniversary of Apology in 2008 for the laws and policies of successive parliaments and governments that inflicted grief, suffering and losses on Australia’s Aboriginal and Torres Strait Islander peoples.

 International Day for the Elimination of Racial Discrimination marks the beginning of a week of solidarity with the peoples struggling against racism and racial discrimination.
 We know this as Harmony Week in Australia.